TPMS Service Tips for Auto Service Professionals

 OE replacement sensors - Identical to the original equipment and pre-programmed for the specific vehicle.

 Programmable or ‘universal’ sensors - These aftermarket sensors come as blanks and require programming for the specific vehicle prior to installation.
-It’s an additional service step requiring a programming tool with specialized software.
+It’s an additional service step that requires a programming tool and specialized software.

 What is the TPMS relearn procedure?